 The training is closely related to the current orientation of chemical and economic research at HHU.
 The master programme is not designed to provide training in just one special field, but rather to enable graduates to familiarize themselves quickly and efficiently with each special field on the basis of a solid foundation.

 - Module catalogue: The module catalogue provides an overview of the courses and learning contents.

 - Course overview: compact overview of the course plan:

-- Examination regulations: You will find the most recent versions in the Official Notices of the HHU:
+- Examination regulations: You will find the most recent versions in the Official Notices of HHU:

-- Studying abroad: Master and Bachelor students of Business Chemistry have the possibility to realize a stay abroad via the Erasmus programme of the HHU Duesseldorf.
+- Studying abroad: Master and bachelor students of business chemistry have the possibility to realize a stay abroad via the Erasmus programme of HHU Düsseldorf.
 Further information can be found here.
 In the Master programme, students have the opportunity to replace up to three elective modules of the type MW-WiWi with modules of the type MW-EXT, i.e. study credits earned at the foreign university.
 Further details are given in the module description of MB-EXT of the module handbook.

-The M.Sc. in Business Chemistry has no capacity limitations.
-When applying for admission to the M.Sc. program in Business Chemistry, however, potential applicants must have their suitability for the program determined.
+The Master of Science in business chemistry has no capacity limitations.
+When applying for admission to the M.Sc. program in business chemistry, however, potential applicants must have their suitability for the program determined.
 For this purpose, an application for aptitude assessment must be submitted to the selection committee.
-The application deadline for the assessment of aptitude for the winter semester 2020/21 ends on October 04, 2020.
+The application deadline for the assessment of aptitude for the winter semester 2021/2022 ends on 12 September 2021.

 After the aptitude assessment has been made, the assessment notice for enrollment in the program must be submitted to the Student Service Center.
-Students who have already completed their Bachelor's degree at the HHU do not need to re-enroll, an application for a change of course is sufficient.
+Students who have already completed their bachelor's degree at HHU do not need to re-enroll, an application for a change of course is sufficient.